Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Idempotent states on compact quantum groups

 \section{Idempotent states on compact quantum groups}

-In this section we formally introduce the notion of idempotent states on a $C^*$-bialgebra, provide a characterisation of those idempotent staets on compact quantum hroups which arise as Haar states on quantum subgroups and discuss commutative and cocommutative cases.
+In this section we formally introduce the notion of idempotent states on a $C^*$-bialgebra, provide a characterisation of those idempotent states on compact quantum groups which arise as Haar states on quantum subgroups and discuss commutative and cocommutative cases.

 \begin{definition} Let $(\mathsf{A},\Delta)$ be a $C^*$-bialgebra.
 A state $\phi\in \mathsf{A}^*$ is called an {\em idempotent state} if

 i.e.\ if it is idempotent for the convolution product. \end{definition}